Learn more about how crawling develops and find our best infant development activities that support this skill!

 But, let’s take a little step back and just look at how and when a baby learns to crawl.
 If you have concerns about your baby’s development, you can find out more information in this post about The Most Common Developmental Red Flags for Infants.

-The Crawling Milestone
+The Crawling Developmental Milestone

 Once little ones become comfortable and sturdy in sitting, they’ll be ready to get into all fours.
 You may catch her rocking back and forth or just moving in and out of sitting from this position.
 Gradually, she will learn to lift one hand and keep her balance as she reaches for a toy.
 She may start to commando crawl — pulling herself along the floor with just her arms.
 And eventually, she will be motivated enough and coordinated enough to figure out how to shift her weight and take off crawling!

+When do babies start crawling?
 This skill is an important baby milestone is generally mastered between the ages of 6-9 months.

 Why is Crawling a Milestone?